Table tennis is a tough sport.

 - Service variations

-But serves on there own are no good.
+But serves on their own are no good.
 When you play advanced players, most of your serves will be returned.
 So you need to learn how to follow up your serves.

 - 3rd ball attack